-If you have been injured at work by a falling object, and your accident was caused by somebody else’s negligence, JMW’s experienced team of solicitors can help you make a claim for compensation.
+If you have been injured at work by a falling object as a result of someone else’s negligence, our solicitors can help you to claim the compensation you deserve.

 At JMW, we have the expertise to help you make a successful claim against the party responsible for your accident.
-We will be with you every step of the way, ensuring you are kept up to date on the progress of your claim and that you have an understanding of what your options are.
+We will guide you at every step throughout the legal process, ensuring you are kept up to date on the progress of your claim and that you have an understanding of what your options are.
 Compensation can make up for lost income, cover any additional costs you may incur, and help you to focus on your recovery.

-For the most part, workplaces are safe and secure, with the wellbeing of employees protected by their bosses in a safe and secure working environment.
-However, accidents resulting in injuries from falling objects and debris regularly occur across the UK due to the negligence of employers or colleagues.
+For the most part, the well-being of employees is protected by their bosses in a safe and secure working environment.
+However, accidents resulting in injuries from falling objects and debris regularly occur due to the negligence of employers or colleagues.

-Accidents tend to occur in industrial settings - factories, construction sites and warehouses - but they can also happen in municipal buildings and offices.
-Equipment or debris falling from height can cause particularly nasty injuries, and employees working in environments where they could be exposed to conditions where items are used or stored at height should be particularly cautious.
+Accidents tend to occur in industrial settings, such as factories, construction sites and warehouses, but can also happen in municipal buildings and offices.
+Equipment or debris falling from height can cause serious injuries, and employees working in environments where they could be exposed to conditions where items are stored at height should be particularly cautious.

-You may be eligible to make a claim if your injury was caused by someone else’s negligence.
+You may be eligible to claim compensation if your injury was caused by the negligence of another party.
 For example, if a colleague dropped an object from above or an employer neglected health and safety regulations in the workplace.

 We have acted in many cases like this and our solicitors are adept at proving the culpability of a third party, having a vast knowledge of workplace laws and employee rights.

 Your employer is legally obliged to protect your safety while you are at work.
-This includes carrying out risk assessments to determine what action should be taken to reduce the chance of objects falling.
-Depending on your working environment, steps taken to mitigate risks may include:
+This includes carrying out risk assessments to determine what action should be taken to reduce the chance of injuries from falling objects.
+Depending on your work environment, steps taken to mitigate risks should include:

-- Displaying signage that indicates an area poses risk.
+- Displaying signage that indicates an area poses a risk